shubhang93/tplagent/README.md

         "env": {
           "CERT_FILE_PATH": "/etc/certfiles/nginx.cert"
         }
-        // extra env for the command
+        // extra env vars for the command
       }
     },
     "credentials-json": {
+      // actions are functions you want
+      // included in your template
       "actions": [
         {
           "name": "httpjson",